 - Survey response rates: The higher your survey response rates, the more engaged your customers are with your brand.
 If you present the right people at the right time with surveys that are easy to take, you’ll have no problem getting high response rates.

-- Love Percent: Unique to apps using the Apptentive Love Dialog, this metric starts with showing your mobile customers a one-question in-app survey: “Do you love this app?”
+- Love Percent: Unique to apps using the Alchemer Mobile (formerly Apptentive) Love Dialog, this metric starts with showing your mobile customers a one-question in-app survey: “Do you love this app?”
 Customers have three response options: to say “yes,” to say “no,” or to dismiss the prompt.
 The Love Ratio is the percentage of customers polled who respond “yes” rather than either of the other two options.

 - Repeat purchases: When customers continue to come back for repeat purchases, it shows they’re happy with their previous purchases and therefore increasing their lifetime value with loyalty.